dendibakh/perf-ninja/README.md

 Each lab assignment focuses on a specific performance problem and can take anywhere from 30 mins up to 4 hours depending on your background and the complexity of the lab assignment itself.
 Once you're done improving the code, you can submit your solution to Github for automated benchmarking and verification.

+Performance Ninja is supported on Linux, Windows, and Mac, and is run on all the recent HW including Intel's 12th-gen Alderlake, AMD's Zen3, and Apple's M1 CPUs.
+You can observe the effect of your optimizations on a variety of modern platforms.

 Before you start working on lab assignments, make sure you read [Get Started page](GetStarted.md) and watch the [warmup video](https://youtu.be/jFRwAcIoLgQ).
 Join our [discord channel](https://discord.gg/8h6gEzgMDY) to collaborate with others.

 Lab assignments in this project are implemented in C++.
 If you're more comfortable with Rust, perf-ninja was also ported to Rust [here](https://github.com/grahamking/perf-ninja-rs), thanks to @grahamking.